Octozek/Understanding-Email-Validation-Regex/README.md

 ## Author

-This tutorial was created by octozek, a web developer who is passionate about demystifying regex for fellow developers.
+This tutorial was created by [Octozek](https://github.com/Octozek), a web developer who is passionate about demystifying regex for fellow developers.